 Step 4: Add your API key to GridPane

-Enter your API key and the email address you use for your Cloudflare account and click “Create“.
+Give your key a name and enter your API key and the email address you use for your Cloudflare account, then click “Create“.
 You’ve now integrated Cloudflare with your GridPane account.

 Your Cloudflare API Credentials will be saved and displayed in the Cloudflare Account Tokens panel as shown below.

-If you wish to update your credentials with fresh keys at a later date you can do this by clicking on the blue pencil icon button.
+If you wish to update your credentials at a later date you can do this by clicking the down arrow for your key and then the blue pencil icon button.

 If you wish to delete your credentials entirely, you may do this by clicking on the X button.